JetBrains/kotlin-web-site/pages/docs/reference/js-project-setup.md

 ## Configuring Webpack bundling

-For building executable JavaScript artifacts, the Kotlin/JS plugins offers the `webpackTask`.
+For building executable JavaScript artifacts, the Kotlin/JS plugins contains the `webpackTask`.

 To build a project artifact using Webpack, execute the `build` Gradle task: